laro/Cilia/README.md

                   Blocks when this cache is empty.
                   When the end of file is reached (and no data is cached anymore), then it returns an empty array.
         - `in.read(Int n) -> Byte[]` reads exactly n bytes.
-            - Blocks until the number of bytes are read.
+            - Blocks until (at least) the given number of bytes are read.
             - Throws an exception if end of file is reached (or pipe/socket closed) before n bytes are read.
         - `in.read(Int minimum, maximum) -> Byte[]` reads everything that is currently available, up to the given `maximum` number of bytes.
-            - Blocks until the `minimum` number of bytes are read (may return immediately with an empty array when `minimum` is `0`).
+            - Blocks until (at least) the `minimum` number of bytes are read (may return immediately with an empty array when `minimum` is `0`).
-            - Throws an exception if end of file reached (or pipe/socket closed) before `minimum` bytes are read.
             - `in.read(minimum..maximum) -> Byte[]`
         - `in.readAll() -> Byte[]` reads everything until the end of the stream.
+        - `in.readInto(Span<Byte> buffer, Int minimum = 1)` reads into the given buffer.
+            - Blocks until (at least) the `minimum` number of bytes are read (may return immediately with an empty array when `minimum` is `0`).
+            - Throws an exception if end of file reached (or pipe/socket closed) before `minimum` bytes are read.
+            - The effective `maximum` if defined by `buffer.size()`.
+                - You may limit the maximum number of bytes to read by using `buffer.subspan(0, 4096)`, or configure the starting point (in the buffer) by using `buffer.subspan(100)`.
+            - Usually more efficient, as the buffer is reused and less allocations are necessary.
         - `in.available() -> Int` says how many bytes are _immediately_ available for reading.
             - Returns the size of the `istream` cache, if not 0,
-            - otherwise reports the size of the kernel cache/buffer.
+              otherwise reports the size of the kernel cache/buffer.
             - As that is the number of bytes you would get with the next `in.read()`.
         - `in.peek(Int n) -> Byte[]`
+            - Blocks until (at least) the `minimum` number of bytes are read.
+            - May throw an `ArgumentException("Unable to peek() more than ... bytes.")`.
             - TODO Limited to 16 bytes or to the buffer size?
-            - May throw an `ArgumentException("Unable to peek() more than ... bytes.")`.
         - `in.ignore(Int n)` ignores/discards n bytes from the input stream.
         - `in.ignoreAll()` ignores/discards everything that is currently in the input stream.
         - `in.isEOF()` returns true if no data is buffered anymore (neither in the `istream` user-level cache, nor in the kernel cache/buffer),